Jewish Brigade: Military legacy

 In 1948, after the Israeli Declaration of Independence, many Jewish Brigade veterans served with distinction in the Israel Defense Forces during the 1948 Arab–Israeli War.
+Veterans of the brigade brought with them British Army discipline and training as well as combat experience, which proved important in shaping the Israel Defense Forces.
 Many veterans served as high-ranking officers in the Israeli military, with 35 becoming generals.